 Overview

+The success of our program is defined by our ability to assist each fellow in achieving their career goals and excel in their practice of hematology/oncology.
 Our fellowship program is a 36-month ACGME accredited training program based on ABIM standards for the training of physicians in the specialties of hematology and oncology.
-Our program provides advanced training in the diagnosis and management of classic hematological diseases, malignancy hematology, solid tumors, stem cell transplant, CAR-T cell therapy, and palliative care.
-Our fellows will care for a diverse patient population in the largest health care system in Arizona.
-They will become compassionate clinicians dedicated to the care of hematological and oncological disorders.
+Our program provides advanced training in the diagnosis and management of classic hematological diseases, malignant hematology, solid tumors, stem cell transplant, CAR-T and other cell therapies, and palliative care.
+Our fellows will become compassionate clinicians dedicated to the care of hematological and oncological disorders.